-In this stakeholder analysis technique, we use power influence grid.
+In this stakeholder analysis technique, we use the power influence grid.

-- It helps to puta stakeholder as per activeness and authority
+- It helps to puta stakeholders as per activeness and authority.

 Importance Influence Grid

-This is a bit different from others we just discussed.
+This is a bit different from the others we just discussed.
 Here we use;

 of stakeholders on our project.

-We draw a three-dimensional model called Venn diagram and see the intersections as you see on the below figure.
+We draw a three-dimensional model called the Venn diagram and see the intersections, as you see in the below figure.

-Here, Urgency indicates the Project Manager that how quickly a stakeholder’s needs are to be informed or addressed.
+Here, Urgency indicates how quickly a stakeholder’s needs are to be informed or addressed to the Project Manager.

 Let us see what these are: